keybase/saltpack-python/spec.md

 that contained the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
 The `P` prefix makes this attack difficult, because the only way Mallory can select it is by hashing 2^160 ephemeral keys.
-Bob will never decrypt the intercepted message, because the nonce won't match.
+Bob will never decrypt the fake message, because the nonce won't match.

 Some applications might use the Sillybox format, but don't want decryption compatibility with other Sillybox applications.
 In addition to changing the